reactjs/react.dev/content/docs/hooks-reference.md

 The clean-up function runs before the component is removed from the UI to prevent memory leaks.
 Additionally, if a component renders multiple times (as they typically do), the **previous effect is cleaned up before executing the next effect**.
 In our example, this means a new subscription is created on every update.
 To avoid firing an effect on every update, refer to the next section.

-#### Timing of effects {#timing-of-effects}

-Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires **after** layout and paint, during a deferred event.
-This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn't block the browser from updating the screen.

-However, not all effects can be deferred.
-For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
-(The distinction is conceptually similar to passive versus active event listeners.)
-For these types of effects, React provides one additional Hook called [`useLayoutEffect`](#uselayouteffect).
-It has the same signature as `useEffect`, and only differs in when it is fired.

-Although `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before any new renders.
-React will always flush a previous render's effects before starting a new update.

 #### Conditionally firing an effect {#conditionally-firing-an-effect}

 The default behavior for effects is to fire the effect after every completed render.
 That way an effect is always recreated if one of its dependencies changes.